Difference Between sort() and sorted() in Python

 # my_list remains [3, 1, 2], sorted_list is [1, 2, 3]

-• sorted(): It returns a new sorted list, leaving the original iterable intact.
+• sorted(): Returns a new sorted list.

 words = ["banana", "apple", "cherry"]

-# words is now ['apple', 'cherry', 'banana']
+print(words) # Output: ['apple', 'cherry', 'banana']

-# sorted_words is now ['banana', 'cherry', 'apple']
+print(sorted_words) # Output: ['banana', 'cherry', 'apple']

 Hello, I’m Anuj.
 I make and teach software.